-Although optional, it can be beneficial to add a Use of Language section to elaborate the intended meaning of specific words used within the Product Specification document, including appendices and annexes.
-The purpose is to remove as much ambiguity as possible regarding these words so that the specification is clear regarding what is a requirement, what is highly recommend and what is optional.
-In this regard, the following statements have been used frequently within IHO specifications.
+Although optional, it can be beneficial to add a Use of Language section to elaborate the intended meaning of specific words used within the Product Specification documentation, including appendices and annexes.
+The purpose is to remove as much ambiguity as possible regarding these words so that the specification is clear regarding what is a mandatory requirement, what is highly recommended and what is optional.
+In this regard, the following statements have been used frequently within IHO specifications:

 “Must” indicates a mandatory requirement.